back to the MAIN INDEX

 You will explain them what's it all about,

-And when they are satisfied,
+And as soon as they are satisfied,

-Come back, and everything will be solved.
+Come back, and everything will be settled.

 VIII